 Their way of handling any type of stress is just making love to anyone in every position.
 It was odd sitting watching a group of bonobos being fed bananas by the wardens and on and off, they felt some kind of stress, and just made out, followed by an orgasm.
 Extraordinary human!

 Visiting the bonobos was the last on our itinerary of a Tour of the great Congo.
 No doubt, one of the most exiting countries on earth right now.
 I just have a few profound feelings to share.
 One just have to go to Congo, before something nasty will happen here again.
 It is such a volatile country.
 And, like the bonobo, there´s so many threats of extinction of important species here, relatives of us, the naked ape.
 Plus that one has the constant feeling of being one of the first foreigners to penetrate the deep forest of this vast country.
 A feeling you can get in very few countries on earth today.
 But most important I think, this is really Africa.
 There´s not a boring second!

 With a visionary and a lover of humans like Jeff Willner at its helm, Kensington Tours is really in the forefront of what good tourism should be today.
 Brave, makes a difference, helps a country, builds bridges and creates trips which open peoples minds.
-I am indeed honored to be a explorer-in-residence for this extra ordinary visionary company!

 Have a look at this slideshow of this great country and you will understand even more!